Zinc Oxide Uses: Medicinal Creams, Calamine Lotion, and Sunscreen

 Zinc oxide is a white powder that has been used in medicinal creams and as a skin decoration since ancient times.
 It forms a coating on the skin, which acts as a barrier that protects skin problems from further damage.
 These problems include irritations, abrasions, and rashes.
 Zinc oxide also reduces itching and is mildly antibacterial.
 In addition, it's an astringent (a substance that shrinks tissues and can help reduce the size of a swelling).
 It's the main component of calamine lotion.

-Zinc oxide has yet another useful ability.
+The substance has yet another helpful ability.
 It blocks dangerous ultraviolet radiation from the sun, so it’s useful in sunscreens.
 Its particles are often reduced to nanoparticle size for sunscreen use in order to reduce the white coating on the skin.
 The chemical is also used as a food additive and in supplements to provide us with zinc, an important nutrient for our bodies.
+The substance is generally considered to be safe, provided it's used at a suitable concentration and in the correct formulation.

 Diaper Rash Treatment

 Diaper rash is a common baby ailment.
 As its name suggests, it can develop anywhere on a baby's body that is covered by a diaper.
-Friction caused by a wet diaper rubbing over the skin can cause the rash.
-In addition, chemicals from urine, feces, and detergents can irritate a baby's delicate skin and cause a rash.
+Friction caused by a wet diaper rubbing over the skin can cause the problem.
+Chemicals from urine, feces, and detergents can irritate a baby's delicate skin and produce a rash.
 It's also possible for a baby to develop a rash due to an allergic reaction to something that touches the skin.

 A pharmacist or doctor can help someone choose the best cream or ointment for a particular situation.
 Both products are used to prevent and treat diaper rash.
 Lower concentrations of ZnO are present in prevention products and higher concentrations are present in treatment ones.